*This article first appeared in the Fall 2018 edition of Enrich Magazine

 “We just need a move of God.”
 Reminds me of the student who handed in an exam to the Bible college professor saying, “God will write this for me.”
 It’s true that Christians don’t result apart from a series of sovereign miracles—answered prayer, empowered witnesses, illumination, conviction, rebirth, and installation of the mind of Christ.
 But accounting the demise of churches to the need for a move of God infers that God sent us but is withholding something.
 On the contrary, Jesus portrayed the grace era as one of a ready harvest with the critical link being workers, willing and sent (Luke 10:2).

 “Not with words of wisdom” (1 Corinthians 2:4).
-There is some prevalence of interpretation that Spirit manifestation will, without our thought or ef ort, spontaneously reach our communities. is application foments belief that planning, structure and strategy are opposed to Spirit-empowered ministry.
+There is some prevalence of interpretation that Spirit manifestation will, without our thought or effort, spontaneously reach our communities.
+This application foments belief that planning, structure and strategy are opposed to Spirit-empowered ministry.